scraggo/scraggo.github.io/content/blog/tech/design-patterns-curriculum/index.md

 author: 'Dave Cohen'
 ---

-I was always intrigued by design patterns, but as with learning anything new, I was in the dark about a lot of things.
-I didn’t have a _clear learning path_ - I didn’t know _how_ I should learn design patterns or _if it’s the right time_ for me to learn them.
-What are the prerequisites?
+I've long been intrigued by design patterns, but when I started learning them, I realized quickly that I didn’t have a _clear learning path_.
+I didn’t know _how_ I should learn design patterns or _if it’s the right time_ for me to learn them.

+So, I sought out to answer some questions: What are the prerequisites for learning design patterns?
 What material should I use and how do I avoid being scattered?
 How do I put them into practice?

 This article is a continuation of a previous post where [I introduced design patterns and discussed the "what" and the "why" of them](/design-patterns-intro).
 This post aims to give you a curriculum for learning design patterns and resources that have helped me.